mitzage7/Protractor-Tests/e2e/Readme.md

 How to run tests:

 1. Download package from git repo: https://github.com/mitzage7/Protractor-Tests.git
+2. Open console, go to project file and run first webdriver-manager update.
+This needs to be run only once, in order to update the drivers.
-2. open console, go to the project file path, run npm test. the 3 designed tests will run, 2 will pass, 1 will fail because of a bug in the app
+2. Run npm test.
+The 3 designed tests will run, 2 will pass, 1 will fail because of a bug in the app.

 The e2e folder structure is:
 - conf.js file - represents the global configuration file